 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 At least three members review and grade your application individually.
-The entire review panel then meets at two different review panel meetings to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for humanities and social science.
+The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and to make a proposal for a decision to the Scientific Council for Humanities and Social Sciences.

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
 The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade scale.

 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.

 - To what extent are the design of the project and its questions of the highest scientific quality?